dnndev/xmp-docs/data-types.md

+---
+id: data-types
+title: Data Types
+category: Reference
+context: all
+summary: >-
+  XMod Pro data-bound controls enable you to specify the type of data the control will accept.
+Some controls may limit you to a specific type of data (for instance, a checkbox control might only allow b...
+keywords:
+  - data
+  - types
+---
 # Data Types

 XMod Pro data-bound controls enable you to specify the type of data the control will accept.
 Some controls may limit you to a specific type of data (for instance, a checkbox control might only allow boolean values).
 The list of valid data types is below: